 A Changing World

 The Contact Center has been constantly evolving since its inception.
 One new, innovative approach is the move toward virtual contact centers and remote staffing.
-As part of the CCi Voice Pandemic Preparedness Plan, we can help you make that shift with high-speed Internet, management software, training, and the proper equipment.
+As part of our disaster preparedness plan, we can help you make that shift with high-speed Internet, management software, training, and the proper equipment.

 Missed Calls & Lost Sales